srcworks-software/Sine/README.md

-# rmgr
+# Sine
-A crash handler for Linux to prevent freezing.
+A complex calculator app with graphing and scientific features.